marekr/tiencr/README.md

 compile
 -----
 The repo comes with a Visual C++ 2013 project.
-This code should compile on relatively recent version of MSVC++ or even gcc (excluding the ported getopt files of course).
+This code should compile on any relatively recent version of MSVC++ or even gcc (excluding the ported getopt files of course on Linux).

 usage
 -----